nickw0k/MICB475_Group11/README.md

 - No default ggplot figure (no grey with white grid lines background)  "theme_"something"" to change
 - adjust access text and access title (do not use default as it is too small) --> at least size 20

 - Next week's meeting is moved to Friday, Nov.
 14 at 11:30-12:15 online.
 Hans will sent out a zoom link for this meeting.

+## Meeting 7 Agenda

+Date: Nov 14, 2025
+Prepared by: Thomas Hesselbo

+- Proposal
+   - Go over proposal feedback by Hans
+   - Go over proposal feedback by instructor
+   - Make plans for proposal resubmission

+- Overall project
+   - Progress update
+   - Schedule adjustment (based on progress update)

+##Meeting 7